Privacy cowboys are back

 Not the greatest speed yet works like promised.

-☑ Encryption and Protocols
+☑ Encryption and protocols

 Finally, arriving back to the most important part – security.
 VyprVPN is equipped with military-grade AES 256-bit encryption.
 AES-256 stands for Advanced Encryption Standard and is used by Defence Agencies for highly sensitive data around the world.
 Encryption comes with different protocols and varies by speed, safety, and overall performance.
 Let me illustrate:

-Encryption is like door and protocols are the pins inside the lock.
+Encryption is like a door and protocols are the pins inside the lock.
 You have to choose between different materials: sliding plank for old barn door (robust yet vulnerable as everybody knows how it works), a metal lock with pins (much more modern yet a locksmith can easily enter) and smart locks (complex, requires high knowledge and skills).

 - PPTP – The only advantage is speed.
 Not good for safety can be easily blocked.